 There are several ways of organizing a commercial medical escort service.
 However, two of the most popular methods include:

 Business Class/First Class – Owing to convenience and safety reasons, the economy class is rarely utilized when transporting patients on a commercial flight.
 This mode of transfer is widely offered on both international and domestic flights and is often easy to coordinate and arrange.
 Here, patients are generally able to sit upright during take-off and landing, but the seats can be reclined for most of the flights.

 Stretcher – Here, the patient is unable to sit upright and will usually be placed on a stretcher.
 Some regular aircraft seats will have to be removed to accommodate the stretcher, and the patient may be barricaded with a curtain for added privacy.
 This service is generally only available on international flights.

 However, in some instances, some airlines may offer a separate medical pod on the airplane specially made for accommodating patients on a commercial flight.
-Regardless of the method of travel, a commercial medical escort will always be present to care and ensure the safety of the patient while in transit.
+Regardless of the method of travel, a commercial medical escort will always be present to care for and ensure the safety of the patient while in transit.

 When choosing a medical transport service provider, you must ensure to choose one that not only focuses on getting you to your destination, but also prioritizes using the safest, most conducive, and most efficient sets of vehicle fleets and equipment to do the job.

 ACC Medlink appeared on the TLC television network reality show “1000 LB Sisters” to transport one of the cast members from Ohio to a doctor in Kentucky.
 Filmed in late 2022, ACC Medlink, four of its employees and the journey they took with Tammy Slaton were featured in episode 6 of season 4, which originally aired on February 21, 2023.